 Will Texas turn blue in 2020?
 What do Texans think about national and state officeholders?
 What is the voting experience in a pandemic like?
 Is there a media bias in political coverage?
 What are the pressing issues facing the Lone Star State?
 To answer these questions and more, the Hobby School of Public Affairs at the University of Houston conducted an online statewide survey of likely voters in Texas between October 13 and October 20, 2020.
 With 1,000 YouGov respondents, the survey has a confidence interval of +/-3.1%.
-The results of this survey will be presented in three separate reports.
+The results of this survey will be presented in four separate reports.
 The first report explores the vote intention in the presidential, U.S. Senate, Railroad Commission, and judicial races as well as favorability ratings, state issues and confirmation of the next U.S. Supreme Court Justice.
 Opinions about voting during a pandemic and potential voting reforms comprises the second report.
 The third report delves into beliefs about media bias in political coverage.
 The final report looks ahead at the issues of most concern before the Texas Legislature convenes in January 2021.

 The Presidential Race

 President Donald Trump leads challenger Joe Biden, 50.0% and 44.7% respectively.
 Other candidates combine for 2.7% and another 2.7% are undecided.

 Biden holds a slight edge over Trump among women voters, 49.5% to 46%.
 Trump is preferred among men by a notably larger margin, 54.3% to 39.5%.